S Alam Group stalls after initiating talks on loan repayment

 After taking charge, the board of directors and management committee, led by Obayed Ullah Al-Masud, the newly appointed chairman of Islami Bank, visited the head office and various factories of the S Alam Group in Chattogram to address debt recovery.
 Despite the presence of S Alam Group’s executive director and senior officials, they did not say anything regarding the loans.

 Documents reveal that S Alam Group directly borrowed Tk 561.18 billion from Islami Bank, with an additional Tk 75.24 billion acquired indirectly.
-These loans were disbursed through Islami Bank's Khatunganj, OR Nizam Road, and Pahartali branches in Chattogram, as well as the Gulshan no. 1 branch in Dhaka.
+These loans were disbursed through the bank’s Khatunganj, OR Nizam Road, and Pahartali branches in Chattogram, as well as the Gulshan no. 1 branch in Dhaka.

 Meeting with S Alam

 Saiful Alam controlled Islami Bank for nearly eight years.
-Following instructions from the new board of directors, the bank’s Managing Director, Muhammad Munirul Maula, and other senior officials held an online meeting with him in early November.
+Following instructions from the new board of directors, the bank’s Managing Director, Mohammed Monirul Moula, and other senior officials held an online meeting with him in early November.
 During the meeting, S Alam Group’s Chief Financial Officer, Subrata Kumar Bhowmik, was physically present at the bank.

+The massive embezzlement of funds by a single business group has already been dubbed the largest financial scam in the country’s history

-In the meeting, Islami Bank informed Saiful Alam that his direct and indirect loans from the bank amounted to approximately Tk 730 billion, much of which was on the verge of default.
+In the meeting, Islami Bank informed Saiful Alam that his direct and indirect loans from the bank amounted to approximately Tk 730 billion, much of which was on the verge of becoming defaulted.
 The growing number of defaulted loans was severely impacting the bank’s operations, exacerbating a liquidity crisis.

 Saiful Alam was urged to repay Tk 100 billion immediately.
 In response, he requested an opportunity to continue his business, assuring that he would repay the amount associated with his name.
 However, he claimed to have no knowledge of other outstanding loans.